src-bin/substrate-docs/bootstrapping/finishing.md

 ## Deleting unnecessary root access keys

-As a final test before deleting your root access key, verify that you can run `substrate assume-role -management`.
+As a final test before deleting your root access key, verify that you can run `substrate assume-role --management`.
 If so, you can finally delete your root and OrganizationAdministrator access keys.
 They're simply security liabilities.
 Let's delete them:

-1. Run `substrate delete-static-access-keys` to delete access keys for the Substrate IAM user in your management account
+1. Run `substrate setup delete-static-access-keys` to delete access keys for the Substrate IAM user in your management account
 2. Visit [https://console.aws.amazon.com/iam/home#/security\_credentials](https://console.aws.amazon.com/iam/home#/security\_credentials) while signed in using the root email address, password, and second factor on your management account
 3. Scroll to the _Access keys_ section
 4. Select your root access key